 Isle RISC-V CPU

 In chapter 5 of Building Isle, we introduce a RISC-V CPU, connect it to our hardware, and write our first software.
-This isn't a chapter about CPU design, but combining hardware and software to build a computer.
+This chapter is about combining hardware and software to create a simple computer, rather than CPU internals.

 If you're new to the project, read Isle FPGA Computer for an introduction.
 See Isle Index for more pages.